-Every day we make hundreds of decisions from what to eat for breakfast to where we go on vacation.
+Corona Estate Planning Attorney Joseph Hudack knows that every day we make hundreds of decisions from what to eat for breakfast to where we go on vacation.
 With each passing day, there are more choices to be made.
 But, what will happen if you can’t make decisions for yourself?
 Before that time comes, there is one important decision you need to make.
 Who do you want to serve as your guardian?

 For those of you who have had your estate planning recently done or reviewed, you probably discussed and executed a Financial Power of Attorney.
 For those of you on the fence about having your estate planning completed, this is another valuable reason why it is so crucial.
 With this document, you are authorizing someone to handle your financial affairs (sign checks in your name, open up a bank account, enter into contracts on your behalf, etc.).

 A Guardian is essentially a court-appointed and court “controlled” agent.
 They have the court’s authority to handle your financial affairs on your behalf if you cannot.
-In many jurisdictions, the court will give priority to an individual who has been named as agent under a Financial Power of Attorney, making it incredibly important that you have one prepared.
+In many jurisdictions, the court will give priority to an individual who has been named as an agent under a Financial Power of Attorney, making it incredibly important that you have one prepared.
 If you do not have one, each state will have a law that lists the order in which people are appointed.
 In some cases, you could end up having someone handling your affairs that you would have never wanted, like an estranged parent or sibling.
 A financial power of attorney lets you share your wishes with the court.

 To ensure that you are taken care of when you can no longer take care of yourself, you must choose the right person.
 When analyzing the pool of candidates, consider the following questions:

 Often, those individuals who are the most organized and knowledgeable to help out are also the most heavily scheduled and may not be able to step in.